 This Shoreditch fresh pasta shop and restaurant is meets all one’s pastificio need.
 Watch the sfogline (pasta makers) at work and take away filled pasta to cook at home or settle in for lunch at one of Shoreditch’s true under-the-radar restaurants.
 Burro e Salvia’s signature dish is the agnolotti cavour al burro e salvia (beef, pork and spinach ravioli in a butter and sage sauce) but don’t miss the off-menu lasagne.

 If the must-try agnolotti bobbing in decadently oil-spotted broth isn’t on the menu, there’s plenty to love at Columbia Road’s Brawn.
-The current highlight on the changing selection comprises a burrata and ricotta ravioli, served with globe artichoke and a walnut pesto.
+The current highlight on the changing selection comprises a plate of casarecce, rabbit ragu, broad beans, and sage, or a delicate raviolo of borage and ricotta, served with marjoram and hazelnuts.
 Everything is, of course, best enjoyed with a bottle of something from Brawn’s extensive wine list.

 This southern Italian restaurant a stone’s throw from east London’s Columbia Road oozes effortless rustic charm from the long wooden tables littered with candles to the familial service.
 But it’s the fresh, daily-made pasta which really transports diners to the Med.
 Dishes play to the tune of the seasons: hand-rolled cavatelli with nduja, beef shin ragu with green pappardelle and tagliatelle vongole.